martin-coder/Blackjack/README.md

 I'm going to continue updating it here and there, but I am pretty happy with how it turned out.

 Thanks for checking it out!

+**Instructions on Compiling:**

+Clone the repository onto your machine.
+Navigate into the folder, compile each class using `javac *.java`, then run using `java Game.java`.